Columbus IDea Foundry

 CIF Founder Alex Bandar initially doubted success was possible with the tight budget -- but where other architects may have seen a hassle, TRIAD saw an opportunity and met expectations under budget.
 In fact, upon completion, the space attracted further investment from additional partners.

-Phase II of the CIF project opened in March 2017.
-We embraced the idea of "serendipitous fiction," and expanded the second floor into a space for coworking, education, and events.
+Phase II of the CIF project, made possible by the success of Phase I, expanded the second floor into a space for coworking, education, and events.

-Stewardship is taking lessons we've learned from industry leaders into the classroom.
+Stewardship is taking lessons we've learned from industry leaders into the classroom to foster students into becoming problem solvers.

-The Shop at Westerville North is a fully equipped makerspace.
+The Shop at Westerville North is a fully equipped makerspace intended to facilitate project based learning.
 All the same tools you would find at the Idea Foundry are available here for Westerville students - wood and metal working, computer programming, electronics.

 The space is divided between the workshop and a computer lab that features 3D projection mapping and advanced network capabilities.
 The workshop opens to the rear parking lot allowing projects to outgrow the space and giving students a chance to work outside.